unifi-hackers/unifi-lab/README.md

 have no idea when the station is back into the range.
 At this moment, only a connected station can be told RSSI on controller, it is a chicken and egg problem.

-## WLAN On/Off Schedule
-The UniFi controller will turn on/off selected WLANs on selected APs based on the specified daily schedules.

 ## AP Periodic Reboot
 The controller will reboot selected APs on the specified days and time.